-In the Early Years, children are taught to read and write using the KTC phonics programme.
+In the Early Years, children are taught to read and write using the ALS phonics programme.
 This is complemented by opportunities to read, write, speak and listen every day, through planned and child-initiated activities linked to stories, poems and curriculum themes.
-In Year 1, children continue progressing through the KTC phonics scheme.
+In Year 1, children continue progressing through the ALS phonics scheme.
 This is taught in whole class groups, supplemented with shared/guided reading and shared/guided writing activities linked to core texts or creative curriculum themes.
-In Years 2 to 6, children take part in a daily English lesson, working on units of English linked to core texts, narrative genres, poetry and creative curriculum themes.
+In Years 2 to 6, children take part in a daily English lesson, working on units of English linked to core texts, narrative genres, poetry and wider curriculum themes.
 Lessons focus on one aspect of the teaching sequence for writing (reading, grammar, planning, drafting, editing to improve), leading to purposeful writing outcomes.
-Children have the opportunity to write at length at least once per fortnight, providing an opportunity to apply skills they have developed in focused English sessions.
-Using elements of the ‘Talk for Writing’ approach, pupils are submerged into a world of storytelling, learning to internalise text and language patterns from an early age as well as developing their understanding of British culture, identity and literary traditions.
+Children have many opportunities to write at length, providing an opportunity to apply skills they have developed in focused English sessions.
+As part of our novel-based approach, pupils are submerged into a world of storytelling, learning to internalise text and language patterns from an early age as well as developing their understanding of British culture, identity and literary traditions.

 Writing across the Curriculum